PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Problem Definitions

-where the probabilities are taken over all random bits consumed by the probabilistic algorithms. \end{definition} The security of \ourprotocol~is formally defined via following data publishing game.\\ \textbf{Data Analysis Game} \begin{compactitem} \item Setup: 3 disjoint time domains are chosen: $T_1$ for phase 1, $T_2$ for phase 2, and $T_c$ for the challenge phase.
+\textsf{Setup}: 3 disjoint time domains are chosen: $T_1$ for phase 1, $T_2$ for phase 2, and $T_c$ for the challenge phase.

-\item Init: The adversary declares his role in the \ourprotocol~scheme (\textit{i.e.,} aggregator or user), and the challenger controls the remaining participants.
+\textsf{Init}: The adversary declares his role in the \ourprotocol~scheme (\textit{i.e.,} aggregator or user), and the challenger controls the remaining participants.
 Both of them engage themselves in the $\mathsf{Setup}$ and $\mathsf{KeyGen}$ algorithms.

-\item Phase 1 in $T_1$: The adversary submits polynomially many calls to the encode oracle\footnote{The oracle generates and give the communication strings at the adversary's request based on the queried polynomial $f(\mathbf{x}_\mathcal{P})$, its associated time window $T_f$, and the input values $\{x_{ik}\}_{i\in\mathcal{P},k}$.} based on arbitrary query $(f(\mathbf{x}),T_f\subseteq T_1, \{x_{ik}\}_{i\in\mathcal{P},k})$.
+\textsf{Phase 1 in $T_1$}: The adversary submits polynomially many calls to the encode oracle\footnote{The oracle generates and gives the communication strings at the adversary's request based on the queried polynomial $f(\mathbf{x}_\mathcal{P})$, its associated time window $T_f$, and the input values $\{x_{ik}\}_{i\in\mathcal{P},k}$.
+Challenger can act as such encode oracle in this game for the users that are not under adversary's control.} based on arbitrary query $(f(\mathbf{x}),T_f\subseteq T_1, \{x_{ik}\}_{i\in\mathcal{P},k})$.
 If the declared time windows do not overlap with each other, he receives all corresponding communication strings from the oracle.
 Otherwise, he receives nothing.

-\item Challenge in $T_c$: The adversary declares the target polynomial $f^*(\mathbf{x}_\mathcal{P})$ to be challenged as well as its time window $T_{f^*}\subseteq T_c$.
+\textsf{Challenge in $T_c$}: The adversary declares the target polynomial $f^*(\mathbf{x}_\mathcal{P})$ to be challenged as well as its time window $T_{f^*}\subseteq T_c$.
 Then, he submits two sets of values $\mathbf{x}_{\mathcal{P}1},\mathbf{x}_{\mathcal{P},2}$, such that $f^*(\mathbf{x}_{\mathcal{P},1})= f^*(\mathbf{x}_{\mathcal{P},2})$, to the challenger.
 The challenger flips a fair binary coin $b$ and generate the corresponding communication strings based on $\mathbf{x}_{\mathcal{P},b}$, which are given to the adversary.

-\item Phase 2 in $T_2$: Phase 1 is repeated adaptively, but the time window $T_f$ should be chosen from $T_2$.
+\textsf{Phase 2 in $T_2$}: Phase 1 is repeated adaptively, but the time window $T_f$ should be chosen from $T_2$.